Any Rock Identifier

 How to use them

-Others use the stone in a quieter, intention-setting way.
-You might hold it for a moment at the start of the day and silently name what you are working toward, keep it on your desk during focused work, or include it in meditation as something to rest your attention on while you think through a plan.
-Many people also like to cleanse their stones periodically — rinsing them, leaving them out overnight, or simply wiping them down — as a way of resetting their own focus and caring for the object.
-Treat all of this as ritual and reflection: the value is in the attention and clarity you bring, not in any property of the stone.
+Others keep a stone somewhere it will catch the eye during the day — a windowsill, a shelf, a bag — as a quiet reminder to stay open and hopeful rather than braced for lack.
+You might hold it for a moment while setting an intention for the week, rest your attention on it in meditation while you picture what a fuller life looks like, or simply keep it near a space that matters to you.
+Many people also like to cleanse their stones now and then — rinsing them, leaving them out overnight, or wiping them down — as a way of resetting their own focus.
+Treat all of it as ritual and reflection.
+The value is in the gratitude and openness you bring, not in any property of the stone.

 Good to know

 The associations described on this page are part of cultural and spiritual tradition and personal practice.
-They are not facts, and there is no scientific evidence that crystals can attract money, increase wealth, change your luck, or influence financial outcomes in any way.
-Nothing here is financial advice, and crystals are not a substitute for sound financial decisions, budgeting, saving, professional guidance, or hard work.
-No stone can guarantee any outcome.
-Enjoy abundance crystals for their beauty, history, and the focus they may bring to your own intentions — and make your real money decisions on the basis of careful planning and qualified advice.
+They are not facts, and there is no scientific evidence that crystals can create abundance, attract opportunity, improve your circumstances, or influence outcomes in any way.
+Where abundance touches money, nothing here is financial advice, and no stone is a substitute for planning, effort, and sound decisions.
+Enjoy abundance crystals for their beauty, their history, and the reflective, grateful habit they may encourage — and build a fuller life on the ordinary, reliable things that actually do the work.

 Frequently asked questions

-In crystal tradition, the stones most often linked to abundance are citrine (the "merchant's stone"), pyrite ("fool's gold"), green aventurine (the "stone of opportunity"), jade, malachite, tiger's eye, garnet, and peridot.
-Keep in mind these are cultural associations, not proven effects — people value these stones as symbols and focus objects, not as a way to actually change their finances.
+In crystal tradition, the stones most often linked to an abundance mindset are citrine (optimism), rose quartz (self-worth and receiving), clear quartz (holding an intention), green aventurine (opportunity), sunstone (vitality and joy), jade (harmony and wellbeing), moonstone (new beginnings), and prehnite (renewal and letting go).
+These are cultural associations, not proven effects — people value them as reminders and focus objects, not as a way to change their circumstances.

-No. There is no scientific evidence that crystals attract money, wealth, or luck.
-The link between certain stones and prosperity is a long-standing cultural and spiritual belief, often based on color symbolism — gold, yellow, and green stones standing in for coins, sunlight, and growth.
-People may find that keeping a stone nearby helps them stay motivated or focused on a goal, but any results come from their own choices and effort, not from the crystal.
+No. There is no scientific evidence that crystals create abundance or change outcomes.
+The link between certain stones and prosperity is a long-standing cultural and spiritual belief, and much of abundance practice is really a gratitude and intention habit with the stone as a physical cue.
+Some people find that habit helps them stay open and grateful, but any change in their life comes from their own choices and effort, not the crystal.

 Crystals for other intentions